dainst/chronontology-backend/docs/dataset-management.md

-Before going into detail with the behaviour of the endpoints regarding dataset based access management, it is important to notice that a user successfully authenticated under the name **admin** has the right to do anything, regardless if beeing assigned rights to any dataset group.
+Before going into detail with the behaviour of the endpoints regarding dataset based access management, it is important to notice that a user successfully authenticated under the name **admin** has the right to do anything, regardless of wether or not beeing explicitely assigned rights to any dataset group.

 ## POST /:typeName/